KadenMc/notMNIST_model/README.md

 # notMNIST

-## Notes
+## Instructions
+- Copy the notMNIST data into the data folder.
+- Utilize the commands and optional parameters below.
-Plots are always saved to the output folder as images.
+- Plots are always saved to the output folder as images.

 ## Terminal Commands

 *Run the program - output will be sent to a log file in the output directory*

-`python main.py --task 5 --verbose --test --stdout_to_file`
+`python main.py --task 2 --verbose --test --stdout_to_file`

 *Visualize the images - Trains afterwards*

-`python main.py --task 5 --verbose --test --visualize_images`
+`python main.py --task 2 --verbose --test --visualize_images`